 In the spring we go to Skyland Elementary School to work as mentors with 4th and 5th grade girls.
 We have a variety of topics we cover, but each one relates back to one of our three educational pillars: connection, leadership, and identity.
 We discuss things like “What does it mean to be a girl?” and “What does it mean to be a leader?”
 We have fun with activities like building balloon towers to demonstrate the importance of teamwork, or doing Simon Says –style races in the school gym to demonstrate leadership.
 The kids are fun, engaged, and always bring something new and exciting to mentoring every week.

-If this program sounds at all intriguing, please do not hesitate to contact our facilitator, Elizabeth Lester, at email@example.com or 205-348-5040 to learn more.
-Or, you can go ahead fill out the mentor application online.
+If this program sounds at all intriguing, please do not hesitate to contact our facilitator, Elizabeth Lester, at firstname.lastname@example.org or 205-348-5040 to learn more.
+Or, you can go ahead fill out the mentor registration online.

 Elizabeth Lester is an Alabama native.
 She did her undergraduate degree in English Literature at Auburn University and received her master’s in Women’s Studies at the University of Alabama.
 Yes, her family was not happy about it.
 She lived in South Korea for a year teaching English, but missed American-style pizza so she had to come back.
 She loves to read, watch television series to the point of ignoring everything else, and to bake.
 She has over 100 houseplants and yes, it is a problem.
 Her favorite thing about the Young Women Leaders Program is the time she gets to spend with the mentors in the fall training and working with the children at Skyland.